googleapis/google-cloud-cpp/google/cloud/channel/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Channel API][cloud-service-docs], a service to The Cloud Channel API enables Google Cloud partners to have a single unified resale platform and APIs across all of Google Cloud including GCP, Workspace, Maps and Chrome.
+This directory contains an idiomatic C++ client library for the [Cloud Channel API][cloud-service-docs], a service that enables Google Cloud partners to have a single unified resale platform and APIs across all of Google Cloud including GCP, Workspace, Maps and Chrome.

 This library is **experimental**.
 Its APIs are subject to change without notice.